• Skip to main content

 Some of the top symptoms of this type of headache include decreased urine output, heightened sense of thirst, fatigue, dry skin, and mouth, as well as constipation.

-Furthermore, this can all lead to an electrolyte imbalance in your balance, which is another contributing factor to headaches for runners and is most commonly caused by low sodium levels in the body.
+This can all lead to an electrolyte imbalance in your body, which is another contributing factor to headaches for runners and is most commonly caused by low sodium levels in the body.

 How to Prevent It